Rigid stable vector bundles on hyperk\"ahler varieties of type $K3^{[n]}$: Introduction

 The key element in the proof of existence is a construction discussed in~\cite{ogfascimod} (and in~\cite{markmod}) which associates to a vector bundle $\cF$ on a $K3$ surface $S$ a sheaf $\cF[n]^{+}$ on $S^{[n]}$.
 The sheaf $\cF[n]^{+}$ is locally free by Haiman's highly non trivial results in~\cite{haiman}.
 If $\cF$ is a spherical vector bundle then $\End^0(\cF[n]^{+})$ has no non zero cohomology by Bridgeland-King-Reid's derived version of the McKay correspondence.
 This gives that $\cF[n]^{+}$ extends to all (small) deformations of $(S^{[n]},\det\cF[n]^{+})$, and that the projectivization $\PP(\cF[n]^{+})$ extends to all (small) deformations of $S^{[n]}$ (the last result follows from a classical result of Horikawa).
 We prove slope stability of $\cF[n]^{+}$ in the case of an elliptic $K3$ surface $S$, by using our results on vector bundles on Lagrangian HK manifolds.
 In fact if $S$ is an elliptic $K3$ surface, then there is a Lagrangian fibration $S^{[n]}\to(\PP^1)^{(n)}\cong\PP^n$, whose general fiber is the product of $n$ fibers of the elliptic fibration.
 If $\cF$ is a slope stable rigid vector bundle on $S$, then the restriction to an elliptic fiber is slope stable.
 It follows that the restriction of $\cF[n]^{+}$ to a general fiber of the Lagrangian fibration $S^{[n]}\to\PP^n$ is slope stable.
 From this one gets that the (unique) extension of $\cF[n]^{+}$ to a general Lagrangian deformation of $(S^{[n]},\det\cF[n]^{+})$ is slope stable with respect to $\det\cF[n]^{+}$ (provided we move in a Noether-Lefschetz locus with high enough discriminant).

 Uniqueness of a general slope stable vector bundle with the given numerical invariants is obtained by proving uniqueness for vector bundles on (polarized) HK varieties with Lagrangian fibrations (with discriminant high enough and almost coprime to the rank).
-The elements that allows us to prove uniqueness are the following.
-First the good properties of the (slope stable) vector bundles obtained as deformations of the vector bundles $\cF[n]^{+}$ on $S^{[n]}$ for $\cF$ a spherical vector bundle on an elliptic $K3$ surface $S$, namely that they restrict to a slope stable vector bundle on Lagrangian fibers parametrized by a large open subset of the base (the complement has codimension at least $2$).
-Secondly the rigidity properties of simple semi-homogeneous vector bundles on abelian varieties (two such vector bundles with the same rank and cohomologous determinants are obtained one from the other via tensorization with a line bundle), and a monodromy argument.
+The main points in the proof of the latter result are the following.
+Let $\cF$ be a spherical vector bundle on an elliptic $K3$ surface $S$: the vector bundle $\cE_X$ on a (small) Lagrangian deformation $X$ of $S^{[n]}$ obtained by extension of $\cF[n]^{+}$ restricts to slope stable semi-homogeneous vector bundles on Lagrangian fibers parametrized by a large open subset of the base (the complement has codimension at least $2$).
+Any slope stable vector bundle $\cE$ on $X$ with the same rank, $c_1$ and $c_2$ as $\cE_X$ restricts to a slope stable semi-homogeneous vector bundle on a general Lagrangian fiber.
+Any two simple semi-homogeneous vector bundles on an abelian variety with the same rank and determinant are obtained one from the other via tensorization with a (torsion) line bundle.
+This, together with a monodromy argument, gives that $\cE_X$ and $\cE$ restrict to isomorphic vector bundles on a general Lagrangian fiber.
+Since the set of Lagrangian fibers for which the restriction of $\cE_X$ is slope stable has complement of codimension at least $2$, one concludes that $\cE_X$ and $\cE$ are isomorphic.